Deshwasi

-Deshwasi is a 1991 (released on April 5) Bollywood drama film directed by Rajiv Goswami and released under the banner of V.I.P.
+Deshwasi is a 1991 Bollywood drama film directed by Rajiv Goswami and released under the banner of V.I.P.
 Films Combines.
-It stars Manoj Kumar, Anupam Kher, Hema Malini and Poonam Dhillon.
+It stars Manoj Kumar, Hema Malini, Poonam Dhillon, Mandakini, Satish Shah, Anupam Kher, Om Shivpuri.

 Story

 Unhappy with India's independence from the British, Raja Shamsher Singh and his goons initially attempt to put their candidate, Shishupal, up for elections.